subsquid/docs/docs/subsquid-network/reference/evm-api.md

 1. Retrieve the dataset height from the router with `GET /height`.
 2. Query the dataset endpoint for an URL of a worker that has the data for the first block of the relevant range with `GET /${firstBlock}/worker`.
 3. Retrieve the data from the worker with `POST /`, making sure to set the `"fromBlock"` query field to `${firstBlock}`.
-4. Exclude the received blocks from the relevant range by setting `firstBlock` to the value of `header.number` of the last received block.
+4. Exclude the received blocks from the relevant range by setting `firstBlock` to the value of `header.number` of the last received block plus one.
 5. Repeat steps 2-4 until all the required data is retrieved.

 Main URLs of EVM datasets are available on the [Supported networks page](/subsquid-network/reference/evm-networks/#raw-urls).